Product Center

 Product Overview

-The 2D Face SDK (Software Development Kit) is a set of facial related algorithms and interfaces developed for the Linux operating system.
-Its core is based on two-dimensional images (RGB/grayscale images) to complete facial detection, recognition, analysis, and other functions.
+The 2D Face SDK (Software Development Kit) is a set of face-related algorithms and interfaces developed for the Linux operating system Built around two-dimensional images (RGB/grayscale images) to complete facial detection, recognition, analysis, and other functions.
 Developers can quickly integrate facial capabilities into Linux servers, embedded devices (such as Linux industrial computers, edge boxes), Linux desktop applications, and other products by calling the API interfaces provided by the SDK.

 1. Adapt to Linux system features